Farmers' suicides in the United States: Assistance

 "This time seems to be different", Christopher Leonard, author of The Meat Racket, said, referring to the attempt Barack Obama made during his terms in office, albeit with the same Agriculture Secretary (Tom Vilsack).
 "There is a groundswell of support for antitrust reforms on both the left and right in Congress.
 If a program like this could ever get implemented, it seems like now is the best time in the past 20 years."

 The United Food and Commercial Workers International Union (UFCW), which represents over one million workers in the food, healthcare and pharmacy industries, said the order was a "strong step to support American workers".

 President of the American Farm Bureau Federation (AFBF), Zippy Duvall, said that the group would study the order's details and would work with the administration "to ensure changes are consistent with our grassroots policy, and farmers and ranchers are provided greater flexibility to remain competitive in our growing economy."

 In addition, the USDA announced a plan to invest around $500 million to increase the capacity of meat-processing, with the aim of giving farmers, ranchers and consumers more choices.
 It also said that over $150 million will be given to existing smaller processing facilities to assist them during the COVID-19 pandemic.

 In August 2021, Iowa Secretary of Agriculture Mike Naig joined forces with Iowa State University to provide funding to build an outreach program.
 This included a $500,000 grant to increase mental-health support to Iowan farmers.
 For direct assistance, Farm Family Wellness is open 24/7, while IowaCrisisChat.org offers live communication with trained health professionals daily between 9 A.M. and 2 A.M.

 Two months later, U.S. Senators Jerry Moran and Roger Marshall announced $500,000 USDA Farm and Ranch Stress Assistance Network grant to the Kansas Department of Agriculture, with the aim of connecting farmers, ranchers and others in agriculture-centric occupations to mental-health resources.

-Also in 2021, Michigan State University introduced a Health & Farm Stress Extension Educator.
+Also in 2021, Michigan State University (MSU) introduced a Health & Farm Stress Extension Educator.
 Remington Rice will provide outreach throughout Michigan but particularly in Antrim County, Benzie County, Grand Traverse County, Kalkaska County, Leelanau County and Manistee County.
 Rice is the fifth generation of a farming family in Benzie County.
+MSU was forced to shut down the program in 2025 after funding for it was ended.